by Terry Parris Jr. ProPublica, March 6, 2015, 4 p.m.

 All body parts are not equal when it comes to workers’ compensation.
 Over the past decade, legislators at the behest of businesses and insurance companies have dismantled a century-long compact between workers and employers.
 This week, ProPublica and NPR published several stories that looked deeply at the results of these changes.
 Reporters Michael Grabell of ProPublica and Howard Berkes of NPR found that your body parts, if lost on the job, are not worth the same in each state.
 Compensation for losing an eye in Alabama, for example, is 10 times less than compensation for losing an eye in Pennsylvania.
 We also uncovered that despite complaints from business that workers’ comp premiums are out of control, the rates are the lowest they have been in 25 years.
 2014 ProPublica by @MichaelGrabell and @hberkes

-Take #MuckReads with you: sign up for our weekly #MuckReads email newsletter or use IFTTT to automatically save these stories to Pocket or Instapaper
+Take #MuckReads with you: sign up for our weekly #MuckReads email newsletter or use IFTTT to automatically save these stories to Pocket or Instapaper.

 ProPublica is a Pulitzer Prize-winning investigative newsroom.
 Sign up for their newsletter.